“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “Fine.
 Can you at least tell me what you’ve been up to for the last three months that made it impossible to return a phone call?”

-I settle in for the hour drive on the freeway and share with her some of the highlights of my lone trip through Europe, not going into any depth on why I went or what I went through while there.
+I settle in for the hour drive on the freeway and share with her some of the details of my lone trip through Europe, not going into any depth on why I went or what I went through while there.
 I try to focus on the highlights, those things that made me truly happy.
 And while she listens, nodding and smiling appropriately, I can tell that this isn’t a particular subject that we share a passion for, so we quickly revert to talking about music.
 This subject sets us both on fire and we talk about upcoming shows, agreeing to see Dance Gavin Dance together if they roll into town.
 The tour hasn’t been finalized yet.

 She also mentions that Brand New will be playing at the Troubadour next month and one of the opening bands fell off of the ticket because the lead singer was caught holding marijuana at the California-Mexico border.
 I immediately call my agent and ask him to get ahold of Cyn to book us.
 Brand New has been a personal favorite of mine since I can remember, and the chance to see them, let alone open for them, would be a dream come true.
 So, we spend the rest of the ride listening to Deja Entendu and belting the lyrics at the top of our lungs.